nvb-uy/Prominent/PACK_CHANGELOG.md

 - ChaoticJen, for testing profoundly and reporting countless bugs, giving feedback, and more.
 With a playtime of over 500 hours in the test server!
 - Lady Fool (d9ze), being the first to hit Level 65, and even doing so *3 times*.
 With a playtime of over 900 hours in the test server!
 - AlmdudlerKing, for testing and reporting a lot of bugs, giving feedback, and more.
 With a playtime of over 160 hours in the test server!
+- Eden, for testing, reporting bugs, and forgetting to send their playtime.